BFL-lab/Mfannot/README.md

 MFannot needs some static data files to run; these contain data defining splice sites, reference protein sequences, HMM models, etc.
 These files are all available as a single bundle in this [GitHub repo](https://github.com/BFL-lab/MFannot_data).

+In order to run MFannot you should setup the following environment variable:

+- EGC                  to point to MFannot_data/EGC.
+- MFANNOT_EXT_CFG_PATH to point to MFannot_data/config.
+- MFANNOT_MOD_PATH     to point to MFannot_data/models.
+- ERPIN_MOD_PATH       to point to MFannot_data/models/Erpin_models.
+- MFANNOT_LIB_PATH     to point to MFannot_data/protein_collections.

 #### BLAST matrices

 Download BLAST matrices from the ncbi `ftp://ftp.ncbi.nlm.nih.gov/blast/matrices/*` (eg: `wget -r -np -nd -P /path/to/mfannot/blast_matrices ftp://ftp.ncbi.nlm.nih.gov/blast/matrices`)